atoz-guy/Cloud-IT-Service-Management-Workflow/Case-Studies/Onboarding-and-System-Verification.md

-# Case Study: Spiceworks Cloud Help Desk Initialization
+# Case Study #1: Spiceworks Cloud Help Desk Initialization

 ## Overview
 As part of establishing a Cloud-IT Service Management (ITSM) infrastructure for my home lab, I performed the initial configuration and verification of the Spiceworks Cloud Help Desk instance.